 They were almost as well known for their mini dresses as they were for platform shoes.
 If you can find a plaid mini dress then you get extra points for combining a number of the decade’s favorite trends.

 The fanny pack, or bum bag, was as practical as it was popular.
 They meant that women of the time could have tiny fashion pockets and not have to drag a bag around with them.

 They could be worn as a belt, which was the intention behind their original design, or thrown casually over the shoulder.
 They are still available in a host of stores and places.

 Cargo pants are coming back into fashion once more.
-They were worn by girl bands like All Saints, who were popular at around the same time as The Spice Girls, and they were typically worn baggy.
-Such was the fashion in the 1990s.
+They were worn by girl bands like All Saints, who were popular at around the same time as The Spice Girls, and they were typically worn baggy, such was the fashion in the 1990s.

 They were usually floor-length, so if it’s a wet night, expect your pants to get soggy right up to the knees.
 They tended to be green or brown, and the more pockets the better for the true 90s look.

 The shirtdress was effectively a really, really long shirt that finished just above the knees.
-Incredibly comfy and easy to get if you rummage through your boyfriends/husband closet.
-Hopefully, they have a denim one, if not a plaid or flannel one will do nicely.

 Buttons ran all the way down from the top to the bottom of the dress, and there are denim variants of the dress available, allowing you to go all-out 1990s.
-Just add a pair of white sneakers and high socks and you’re set!

 It wasn’t all girl power and hip hop in the 1990s.
 In fact, it was the grunge decade as well.